 - On-line advertising not getting any traffic

 - Months of marketing.
-No offers on home.
+No offers on the home.

 - Many Open Houses no offers.

-- Other homes in area are selling.
+- Other homes in the area are selling.
 Become aware of the asking prices.

 How Long Has Home Been On the Market?

 How long has home been on the market?
-That is one of the first questions a buyer will ask.Has been on the market for a few month?
+That is one of the first questions a buyer will ask.Has been on the market for a few months?
 Buyers wonder what is wrong with the home?
 Others will think the seller should be desperate by now.
 Now you will see low-ball offers coming in.
-These offers maybe below market value.
-Home on the market over 60 days do not put sellers in positive position.
+These offers may be below market value.
+Home on the market over 60 days do not put sellers in a positive position.